-By law, a motor vehicle driver who is knowingly involved in an accident that causes property damage must (1) immediately stop and render any needed assistance and (2) generally give his or her name, address, and license and registration numbers to the owner of the damaged property, any officer, or witness to the accident.
-If the driver is unable to give this information to any of those individuals, he or she must immediately report the damage to a municipal or state police officer, constable, or motor vehicle inspector or at the nearest police precinct or station.
-In the report, the driver must state the accident's location and circumstances and include the information required above.
+By law, a motor vehicle driver who is knowingly involved in an accident that causes property damage must (1) immediately stop and render any needed assistance and (2) generally give his or her name, address, and license and registration numbers to the owner of the damaged property or to any officer or witness to the accident.
+If the driver is unable to give this information to any of these people, he or she must immediately report the damage to a police officer, constable, or motor vehicle inspector or at the nearest police precinct or station (CGS § 14-224(b)(3)).
 (Similar provisions apply to drivers in accidents causing personal injuries.)